Lunar-Veggie/tmc/README.md

 - Remove the harpy ambient threat, unless they only spawn on the mountains (maybe have them be rescuable by a quest instead)
 - If the player harvests the ancient great tree, then the forest_myth faction becomes hostile against you
-- The golems use up hunk of stones to heal themselves
+- The golems are gonna be invisible.
+If the pillars are destroyed then the golems become inactive, and then they will have to be rebuilt for the golems to become active again

 Dryad quest ideas: